-Sleep apnea includes “apneas” at night, which means that your airway is blocked so you can’t breathe.
-The soft tissue in the back of the throat relaxes when you’re sleeping and causes the airway blockage.
-Your lungs simply aren’t taking in any air, despite your body’s desire to breath.
+The soft tissue in the back of your throat relaxes when you’re sleeping, which causes this type of blockage.
+When this happens, your lungs aren’t taking in any air, despite your body’s attempts to breathe.
 When your brain finally realizes there is a problem, it wakes you up so you can start breathing again.
-When you’re awake, you should be breathing normally.
-This leads many patients to wonder if they have breathing problems.
+As a result, sleep apnea patients suffer from chronic sleep interruptions.

 Sleep Disorder or Respiratory Disease?